Prison Litigation Reform Act

-Speak With An Attorney For a Free Case Review About Your Rights In Prison
+Speak With An Attorney About Your Prison Rights

 Prisoners have fewer rights and protections under the law, but the Constitution still applies within prison walls.
 The PLRA definitely puts extra hurdles in place for prisoners, but there are ways that you can use them to your advantage.
-If you are looking for representation based on a complaint for mistreatment, you may want to seek a free initial review of your case with an attorney specializing in criminal law.
+If you are looking for representation based on a complaint for mistreatment, then you'll want to contact a defense attorney as soon as possible.